1995parham-learning/1995parham-learning.github.io/content/Cloud/Cloud.md

 The following controllers can have cloud provider dependencies:

 -   **Node controller**: For checking the cloud provider to determine if a node has been deleted in the cloud after it stops responding
--   **Route controller: For setting up routes in the underlying cloud infrastructure
+-   **Route controller**: For setting up routes in the underlying cloud infrastructure
--   Service controller: For creating, updating and deleting cloud provider load balancers
+-   **Service controller**: For creating, updating and deleting cloud provider load balancers

 ### Node Components